-The university remains open for academic classes and all other services during inclement weather except in extreme circumstances as determined by the chancellor.
-However, students are encouraged to use good judgment in deciding whether to drive to campus during inclement weather.
-By 6:30 am, if possible, regional and local news media that publicize the closing of classes and/or offices will be notified.
-The following radio stations will be notified: KTLO - 97.9 FM in Mountain Home, KCTT - 101.7 in Mountain Home and Yellville, KPFM - 105.5, KKTZ - 93.5, KOMT - 107.5 in Mountain Home, KSAR - 95.9 in Salem; KWOZ - 103.3 in Mountain View and Batesville; and KMAC - 99.7 in Gainesville, Mo.
-The inclement weather announcement will also be posted on the ASUMH Website, www.asumh.edu, unless there are power outages or other circumstances preventing the posting.
+The university remains open, for academic classes and all other services, during inclement weather except in extreme circumstances determined by the Chancellor.
+However, students, faculty, and staff are encouraged to use good judgment in deciding whether to drive to campus during inclement weather.
+The university will notify by 6:30 a.m., if possible, the local news media that publicize the closing of classes and/or offices.
+The following radio stations will be notified: KTLO 97.9 FM, KPFM 105.5, KKTZ 93.5 and KOMT 107.5.
+The inclement weather announcement will also be posted on the ASUMH web site and Facebook page; and through the ASUMH Alert system unless there are power outages or other circumstances preventing electronic communication.